okfn/webstore/doc/index.rst

 type or by appending the `.jsontuples` suffix to a path.

-The generated output will contain a dictionary with two entries: `keys` for an ordered listing of the column names and `values`, which contains a list of tuples, each a row of data ordered in the same order as given by the `keys`.
+The generated output will contain a dictionary with two entries: `keys` for an ordered listing of the column names and `data`, which contains a list of tuples, each a row of data ordered in the same order as given by the `keys`.

 Sub-resources of tables